-The Mississippi INBRE Research Scholars program is an 11-week summer research internship for undergraduate students.
-Dates for the 2020 program are May 17, 2020 – July 31, 2020.
-Selected students spend one week, May 17 – 22, 2020, of biomedical research training at The University of Southern Mississippi which includes: basic biomedical laboratory techniques, laboratory safety certification, responsible conduct of research, research ethics, biosafety, bioinformatics, and professional skills for career development.
-Following training, students will complete a 10-week internship in their mentor’s laboratory where they will develop a research project to present as a research poster at required professional scientific meetings.
+The Mississippi INBRE Research Scholars program (MIRS) is a 10-week summer research internship for Mississippi undergraduate students.
+Dates for the 2023 program are May 22 – July 27, 2023.
+Selected students receive one week, May 22 – May 26, of biomedical research training at The University of Southern Mississippi’s Hattiesburg campus which includes: basic biomedical laboratory techniques, laboratory safety certification, responsible conduct of research, research ethics, biosafety, bioinformatics, and professional skills for career development.
+Following training, students complete a 9-week internship in their choice of mentor’s laboratory where they will develop an abstract to present as a research poster at state, regional and/or national conferences.

 During the biomedical research training session, housing and meals will be provided for students.
-For the remaining ten weeks at the host laboratory, students will be expected to find housing in the area.
-Students will receive an award of $4,500, which they can use for their living arrangements and travel to their host university.
+For the remaining nine weeks at the host laboratory, students will be expected to find housing in the area.
+Students will receive an award of $6,500, which they can use for their living arrangements and travel to their host university.

-Prior to application to the Mississippi INBRE Research Scholars program, students must get permission from a principle investigator of a research lab at the eligible Mississippi research universities (list below) PRIOR to submitting an application.
+Prior to application, students should get permission from a principle investigator of a research lab at the eligible Mississippi research universities (listed below) prior to submitting an application.
 Mentors may be found via our online mentor database, or may be any researcher you choose working in a biomedical-related research field.
 Mentors must be secured before sending in the application if you are planning to mentor under a faculty member found on our mentor database.
 If you are unable to secure a mentor, please submit your application without mentor verification following the instructions on the application page, and we will help find the mentor right for you based on your research interests.

 If you have any questions, please email us at email@example.com.

-All Mississippi INBRE Research Scholars (MIRS) are required to be undergraduate students, Mississippi residents, and U.S. citizens.
+All Mississippi INBRE Research Scholars (MIRS) are required to be undergraduate students, Mississippi residents and U.S. citizens.
 Applications from students who do not fit these requirements will not be considered for funding.
-There is no restrictions based on undergraduate classification.
+There are no restrictions based on undergraduate classification.
 Graduating seniors are eligible as long as they have not begun their graduate program at the time of the internship.
-Previously funded MIRS applicants will not be considered.
+Previously-funded MIRS applicants will not be considered.

 For the duration of the program, student interns are expected to work hard, learn new research methods, develop interpersonal skills, and build professional relationships.
-MIRS awardees are required to present their summer research in a poster at the annual Mississippi Academy of Sciences meeting, held annually in February.
-Lastly, student interns will be required to present a poster at the Mississippi IDeA Conference, held annually at the end of the summer.
-Travel and presentation costs are considered as part of the award provided to MIRS awardees at the beginning of their summer internship.
+MIRS awardees are required to present their summer research in a poster format at the annual Mississippi IDeA Conference, held in late July each year.
+Students are encouraged to present at the annual Mississippi Academy of Sciences meeting as well, although it is not required.
+Travel and professional conference presentation costs are considered as part of the award provided to MIRS awardees at the beginning of their summer internship.

-For the Mississippi INBRE Research Scholars program, students will be required to find a mentor from one of the research-intensive host universities.
-The mentor must agree before application to allow the student to intern in their lab for the summer.
-Mentors will be provided an award to help defray the cost of supplies the students use throughout the summer.
+If you are a student and have found a mentor from one of the research-intensive host universities using our mentor database, the mentor must agree before application to allow you to intern in their lab for the summer.
+Mentors will be provided an award to help cover the cost of supplies the students use throughout the summer.
 If you are unable to secure a mentor, please submit your application without mentor verification following the instructions on the application page, and we will help find the mentor right for you based on your research interests.

 Eligible Mississippi Research Universities